ammdias/finctrl/MANUAL.md

 amount from one account to another.
 If I took 10 Euro from my bank account on a ATM I could use this command to describe the operation:

-    Test > add transfer of 10 from bank to pocket date 3/3 \
+    Test > add transfer of 10 from bank to pocket date 1/3 \
          : descr 'ATM withdrawal'
-    Transaction id: 4
-    Transaction id: 5
+    Transaction ids: 4, 5

 Wait!
 Why were two transactions added this time if I only issued one command?
 We can find out listing the transactions: